 Working at FIRE

-Situated in the Old City section of Philadelphia next to Independence Hall, FIRE offers a relaxed yet lively working environment with a staff committed to defending student and faculty rights on college campuses across the country.
+With offices situated in the Old City section of Philadelphia next to Independence Hall and in the Capitol Hill area of Washington, D.C., the Foundation for Individual Rights in Education (FIRE) offers two lively working environments with a staff committed to defending student and faculty rights on college campuses across the country.
 FIRE’s working environment promotes a culture in which the employee will receive a well-rounded experience that familiarizes the individual not only with FIRE’s activities, but also with the philosophical and legal foundations of FIRE’s work.
-If you’re interested in working at FIRE, please see our open positions below.
+If you’re interested in one of FIRE’s jobs or internships, please see our open positions below.

-FIRE offers an eight-week, paid Summer Internship as part of our efforts to educate students about their rights at colleges and universities.
-This internship gives current undergraduates the opportunity to assist FIRE in defending civil liberties on campuses all across the country.
-FIRE interns do substantive work and participate in weekly seminars with FIRE staff and other experts on freedom of expression, due process, and much more.
+FIRE offers a ten-week, paid Summer Internship as part of our efforts to educate students about their rights at colleges and universities.
+This internship gives current undergraduates the opportunity to assist FIRE in defending civil liberties on campuses across the country.
+Read more.